stefanvstein/testify/README.md

 `:unique-ns` an optional function translating a namespace symbol to a symbol used for tear-off namespace.
 Can be used to override default, as a predictive alternative.

+## Influence

+Testify is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion.
+Repl files are though not regular clojure source files, that your favorite dev environment already understands.

 # License

 Eclipse Public License, same as Clojure. https://www.eclipse.org/legal/epl-v10.html